The Power of a Tale

 Pages: 488 Size: 7x10

-Translated for the first time into English, the stories included and accompanying essays are evidence of the lively research being conducted today on folk literature.
-Scholars and students interested in Jewish folklore and literature will appreciate this diverse collection as will readers interested in Jewish and Israeli culture.
+Translated for the first time into English, the stories and accompanying essays are evidence of the lively research being conducted today on folk literature.
+Scholars and students interested in Jewish folklore and literature will appreciate this diverse collection as well as readers interested in Jewish and Israeli culture.